 - 6 ounces fresh mozzarella cheese

-- 2 medium sized tomatoes (I used heirlooms and a few cherries for garnish))
+- 2 medium tomatoes, I used heirlooms and a few cherry tomatoes for garnish)

 - 2 Tbsp olive oil